-- You can't drive high powered vehicles such as eight cylinder cars, cars with turbocharged or supercharged engines, or nominated high performance six cylinder cars (offences will attract a fine and three demerit points) - check out the VicRoads prohibited vehicles page (new window) for details
+- You can't drive high-powered vehicles - check out the VicRoads prohibited vehicles page (new window) for details

 - Any suspension, drink driving offence without licence cancellation or suspension, or drug driving offence will result in an extension of your current P1 or P2 period

 - No mobile phone use, hands free or hand-held, or any messaging of any kind, is allowed